Avg: 2.6 from 275 votes

 Pitch 1 (5.2, 80'): From the end of the Class 3 section, rope up and climb into the squeeze chimney.
 This chimney is pretty narrow and may be hard to manage with a pack.
 Follow the chimney for 10-15' and go left over the flake.
 The wide crack on the left of the flake is probably the first spot where you can place gear (a larger cam).
 Continue up the crack until the big tree on your right.
 This is your anchor!

-Pitch 2 (4, 100'): From the 2nd belay station near the big tree, you will see the obvious gully that goes straight up the formation.
+Pitch 2 (4, 100'): From the 2nd belay station near the big tree, you'll see the obvious gully that goes straight up the formation.
 DO NOT be tempted to go there.
 While it is climbable and not very hard, it is not the route you're here to do.
 It is unaesthetic and not very interesting.
 Also, early in the season it will have a lot of mungey wet spots.
 Instead traverse right and up, following obvious cracks.
 Climbing here is easy, exposed and very enjoyable.
 After negotiating a couple of headwalls, ledges and bouldering problems (aka "the tricky bouldering problem" in SuperTopo), you'll arrive at the 3rd belay station at another big tree.

 Descent: A couple of options exist here.
 You can continue up low-angle slabs for 250-300' until you find the climbers trail.
 Follow that trail to the right and down climb the gully to get back to the Valley.
 It will take you anywhere from 30 to 45 minutes to get back to the Lower Yosemite Falls trail.
 Though the trail seems to disappear at times, just keep going and don't lose faith.